EdiFabric/EDIFACT.NET/README.md

 - Manage or extend EDI formats.
 We offer classes and XSD for most of the X12, EDIFACT and HIPAA versions or you can handcraft your own.

 - Deliver value by alleviating the obscurity of EDI.
 This way you can carry on with your other tasks and do what you do best.

+This project has migrated from CodePlex, for old discussions and issues please go to www.edifabric.com